 While there are more women in business than ever, there are still hurdles for female entrepreneurs.
 According to Crunchbase, only 2% of women-owned startups generate over $1 million.

-If you’re a woman looking to create a startup company in 2022, take advantage of all the help and support you can.
+If you’re a woman looking to create a startup company in 2022, take advantage of all your help and support.
 Network as much as possible, whether on social media or face-to-face.
 Take advantage of any grants or financial support on offer.
 And most importantly, don’t be afraid to ask questions.

 If you want to know more about starting a business, here are some articles you might be interested in.